maks-it/maks-it.github.io/articles/Linux/RHEL-Centos-Fedora/RHEL-Centos-Fedora-Setup-k8s.md

 * Full network connectivity between all machines in the cluster (public or private network is fine).
 * Unique hostname, MAC address, and product_uuid for every node.
 See here for more details.
 * Certain ports are open on your machines.
 See here for more details.

+> Warning: I found that Calico conflicts with firewalld, so I have disabled it at all

 Control plane